jwdotpark/2021_fall/concept_of_programming/readme.md

 ### Encapsulation

 - it is used to hide the value or state of object inside a class, preventing accidental access to it.
-- access method
+- property access method
   - public: can be accessed from anywhere
   - protected: cannot be accessed from anywhere but the child class
-  - private: cannot be accessed from anywhere but the class itself
+  - private members cannot be accessed from anywhere but the class itself

 ```cpp
 // cpp